Sweden: The Good, The Bad, The Ugly

 Camped out on the Skåneleden.

 Sweden seems like a dream now, but I wouldn’t trade the experience for the world.
-I couldn’t imagine a better country to test the spirit of this blog.
-It was expensive to live there, and therefore really challenging.
+It’s an easy first country to visit solo, but it also kind of isn’t if you’re a poor student.

 The Good